BamideleAdeola/sql_projects/README.md

 # sql_projects
-A collection of my sql projects, samples and learnings
+A collection of my sql projects, samples and learnings.